Dejan Zukić: International career

-Zukić was called into the national team selections since the age of 14.
-Later he was also called in Serbian under-15 team squad in 2015.
-Zukić made his debut for Serbia national under-16 football team in a match against Belarus on 2 April 2017.
-Playing for the team, Zukić made 6 appearances and scored 2 goals, in matches against Bulgaria and Estonia.
+Zukić has been a member of the Serbia national football team since the age of 14.
+He was also called in Serbian under-15 team squad in 2015.
+Zukić made under-16 debut in a match against Belarus on 2 April 2017.
+Playing for the team, Zukić made 6 appearances and scored two goals, in matches against Bulgaria and Estonia.

+On 11 October 2025, Zukić debuted for the Serbian senior team in a 2026 FIFA World Cup qualification against Albania.